 I want more people to know about this type cancer because of how rare it is.
 My uncle knew something wasn’t right when he was struggling to empty his bowels for weeks.
 Other symptoms have included, loss of appetite, sickness, weight loss and change of skin colour (grey).

-His GP actually thought he had diverticulosis due to age.
-It wasn’t until he realised that he needed to go into hospital that the diagnosis changed.
+His GP diagnosed uncle Dom with diverticulosis due to age.
+It wasn’t until he went into hospital that there was something more.
 It took a little while but the doctors and consultants carried out several tests including a biopsy, bloods and PET scan.
-There will be more tests but hopefully treatment will start as soon as possible.

 Motivation to take part in Race for Life